qubickit/qubiq/README.md

 ## Encoders & Decoders for All Types

-The core types and their wire formats are defined in the native code; the TypeScript library should reproduce them exactly so any contract call or transaction can be built and parsed deterministically.
+The core types and their wire formats are defined in the native code; the TypeScript library should reproduce them exactly so any contract call or transaction can be built and parsed deterministically. `@serialization/requestHeader` and `@serialization/transaction` provide byte-level encode/decode helpers that match the Qubic layout and power the Phase 2 deliverables.

 - **RequestResponseHeader**
   - 3-byte big-endian size, 1-byte type, 4-byte dejavu.